a-trost/atrostdotcom/src/notes/GraphQL/react-apollo-tutorial.md

 ![Apollo Link Setup with Hybrid Link](./apollo-link.png "Apollo Link Setup with Hybrid Link")

+We need to subscribe to events happening on the `Link` type.
 When using Prisma there are 3 types of events we can subscribe to.

 * a new Link is created
 * an existing Link is updated
 * an existing Link is deleted

+## Pagination

+Never really did much pagination in GQL.
+I think Gatsby handled all that for me previously.

+We're adding some arguments to our original `FEED_QUERY`.

+`($first: Int, $skip: Int, $orderBy: LinkOrderByInput)`

+`first` is how many elements we want it to return. `skip` is the offset for where the query starts.